 The recreational facilities of the CCRB (adjacent to the Dance Building) are available to all UM students.
-You may use the track, saunas, weight equipment, gymnasium, and Olympic-size pool.
+Students may use the track, saunas, weight equipment, gymnasium, and Olympic-size pool.
 Classes in aerobics, individual sports, swimming, lifesaving, and other activities are offered for a modest fee.
+As noted, squash courts can be reserved and can make for good rehearsal space in a bind, especially for small groups and class planning.